Gabdarco/COP4520Assignment3/README.md

 every minute.
 After a report is made, the program will not terminate.
 It will instead wipe all data collected so far and start taking measurements again, and after an additional minute it will make a new report.
 The program only terminates if the user forces it by using the command "ctrl+C".

+Report.docx contains the written report evaluating the proof of correctness, efficiency and experimental evaluation of both problems.